CURLY SHAG: STEP BY STEP AND HEADSHEET DIAGRAM

 One of the reasons why shags have become so popular is the maintenance required for the look is minimal.
 “The grow out is very nice on this cut and I recommend cleanups every 3 or so months,” says Mariah.

 Check out this killer head sheet Mariah made to give you more of visual!

 STEP 2: Take a half inch section from the back of the star point and elevate to 90 degrees.
-Point cut to the round of the head between 4 and 6 inches.
+To create the first layer, point cut to where the head rounds (between 4 and 6 inches).
 “I shoot for the layer to hit around ear length.
 Use this as a traveling guide taking horizontal sections towards the front of the head,” explains Mariah.

-STEP 3: Section from crown to ear and clip away the rest of the hair.
+STEP 3: Section from the crown to the ear and clip away the rest of the hair.

-STEP 4: Starting at the hairline in front, take half-inch sections vertically and over direct to the opposite side of the head in front of the face.
-Razor slice from the cheek bone to the front length.
-Over direct each section and repeat to create a face frame.
+STEP 4: Starting at the front hairline, take half-inch sections vertically and over direct to the opposite side of the head in front of the face.
+Slide cut from the cheek bone to the front length.
+Over direct each section and repeat to create a face frame!

-STEP 5: Razor slice to blend the top layer into this face frame.
+STEP 5: Razor slice, slide cut or texturize to blend the top layer into this face frame.
 Repeat on opposite side.